Metabolic Health Check

 GGT (Gamma-Glutamyl Transferase)

-LiverGGT (gamma-glutamyl transferase) is a liver and bile duct enzyme that serves as one of the most sensitive markers for hepatobiliary disorders.
-It is particularly responsive to alcohol consumption and may be elevated in bile duct obstruction, liver disease, and with certain medications.
+LiverGGT stands for gamma-glutamyltransferase.
+Gamma-glutamyltransferase (GGT) is a liver and bile duct enzyme considered one of the sensitive markers for liver and bile duct conditions.
+It responds strongly to alcohol use and may be raised in bile duct obstruction, liver disease or with certain medications.

 Glucose (Fasting)